 4.1 Healthwatch Worcestershire is a company limited by guarantee and regulated by the Companies Act.
-Therefore whilst the Directors are committed to ensuring volunteer and lay person input to their decision making they are responsible for all matters relating to the undertakings of Healthwatch Worcestershire, and this is reflected in arrangements for the governance of Reference & Engagement Group.
+Therefore, whilst the Directors are committed to ensuring volunteer and lay person input in making their decisions, they are responsible for all matters relating to the undertakings of Healthwatch Worcestershire, and this is reflected in arrangements for the governance of the Reference & Engagement Group.

-4.1.5 Whilst Healthwatch Worcestershire will reimburse the reasonable costs of ‘patient/service users by experience’ it anticipates that the costs of representatives of organisations will normally be met by the organisations they represent.
+4.4 Healthwatch Worcestershire’s resources to support the administration of the Reference & Engagement Group are limited and this is reflected in the way in which the Reference & Engagement Group undertakes its business.
+Whilst Healthwatch Worcestershire will reimburse the reasonable costs of ‘experts by experience’ it anticipates that the costs of representatives of organisations will normally be met by the organisations they represent.

-4.1.6 Healthwatch Worcestershire’s values associated with evidence based decision making, independence and transparency except in circumstances where there is a need to maintain patient/service user confidentiality will apply to the business of the Reference & Engagement Group, as will its complaints procedure.
+4.5 Healthwatch Worcestershire’s values that are associated with evidence-based decision making, independence and transparency [except in circumstances where there is a need to maintain patient/service user confidentiality] will apply to the business of the Reference & Engagement Group, as will its complaints procedure.

-• Being set up or run with a main purpose of achieving particular policy changes or changes to the law, and
+- Being set up or run with a main purpose of achieving policy changes or changes to the law, and

 - Making political activities its main activity.